cloudera/terraform-provider-cdp/docs/resources/datalake_azure_datalake.md

 Optional:

+- `async` (Boolean) Boolean value that specifies if Terraform should wait for resource creation/deletion.
 - `polling_timeout` (Number) Timeout value in minutes that specifies for how long should the polling go for resource creation/deletion.